• Home

 August 11, 2024 Emily Bunnell

-Gardner Miner Store.
-Erected in 1893 by Jesse H Shaw, the building that stood on this site housed the East Windsor post office as well as a general store.
+The store that stood on this site was originally erected in 1893 by Jesse H. Shaw and housed the East Windsor post office as well as a general store.
 Gardner Miner assumed ownership around 1918 and the store operated until the early 1930s, when it burned.
 The closing of the Ball Mill resulted in a decline in activity and closure of the East Windsor post office in 1933.

 23. Jordan Hotel (1875-1906)